-Public Service Litigation: what is mandatory mediation?
+Public service litigation: what is mandatory mediation?

-What decisions are affected by compulsory prior mediation?
+Which decisions are affected by compulsory prior mediation?

 - Refusal of secondment or lay-off of an official

-- Refusal to grant a contractor unpaid leave to raise a child under the age of 8 to care for a dependent child, her spouse, her partner Civil partnerships: titleContent, one ascending following an accident or serious illness or disability requiring the presence of a third party
+- Denial of unpaid leave to contract worker to raise a child under 8 years of age, to care for a dependent child, his/her spouse, his/her partner Civil partnerships: titleContent, to a ascendant following an accident or serious illness or a disability requiring the presence of a third person

-- Refusal to grant a contractor unpaid leave to follow his or her Civil partnership partner who has been forced to move for work reasons
+- Denial of unpaid leave to a contractor to follow a Civil partnership or partner who is obliged to move for professional reasons

-- Unfavourable individual administrative decision concerning training
+- Unfavorable individual administrative decision on training

 Your employer's administration will inform you of the contact details of the competent mediator.